Teen Titans: 1970s revival

 The series resumed with issue #44 (November 1976).
 The stories included the introductions of African American superheroine Bumblebee and former supervillainess-turned-superheroine Harlequin in issue #48 and the introduction of the "Teen Titans West" team in issues #50–52 consisting of a number of other teen heroes, including Bat-Girl (Betty Kane) and Golden Eagle.
 The revival was short-lived and the series was cancelled as of issue #53 (February 1978), which featured an origin story.
 At the end, the heroes realized that, now that they were in their early 20s, they had outgrown the name the "Teen" Titans.
 In the last panel, without speaking, they all go their separate ways.

-The title appeared again in 1999 for Giant Teen Titans Annual #1 (1967 issue) (ISBN 1-56389-486-6), a one-shot special that reprinted selected Silver Age stories in the 1960s-style 80-Page Giant format.
+The title appeared again in 1999 for Giant Teen Titans Annual #1 (1967) (ISBN 1-56389-486-6), a one-shot special that reprinted selected Silver Age stories in the 1960s-style 80-Page Giant format.

 The New Teen Titans (1980–1996)

 DC Comics Presents #26 (October 1980) introduced a new team of Titans, anchored by Robin, Wonder Girl, and Kid Flash and soon followed by The New Teen Titans #1 (November 1980).
 The series, created by writer Marv Wolfman and artist George Pérez, re-introduced Beast Boy as Changeling and introduced the machine man Cyborg, the alien Starfire, and the dark empath Raven.
-Raven, an expert manipulator, forms the group to fight her demonic father Trigon the Terrible and the team remains together.
+Raven, an expert manipulator, forms the group to fight her demonic father Trigon and the team remains together.
+Both Wolfman and Pérez believed the series would only last six issues, due to overall poor sales at DC Comics.

 Wolfman and Pérez's working relationship quickly evolved to the point where they were plotting the series jointly.
 Wolfman recalled that "once George moved to the same town I lived in, only five blocks or so away, we usually got together for lunch and would work out a story over the next few hours.
 In many cases I would then go home and write up a plot based on it, or sometimes George would take the verbal plotting we did and take it from there."
+The series' first twenty issues focused primarily on short, one-shot storylines before both creators decided to attempt "more complex tales" and introduce villains whose "origins and motivations were very different from the norm of the day".

+The team's adversaries included Brother Blood, a religious cult leader with supernatural powers, and Deathstroke the Terminator, a mercenary who takes a contract to kill the Titans to fulfill a job his son Grant Wilson had been unable to complete.
+Based on Wolfman's interest in occult manipulation from his previous work on Marvel's Tomb of Dracula, Brother Blood's "very dark" storyline received praise from older readers but alienated younger readers of the title.